01 of 07

 Close the jump ring and make any necessary final adjustments.
 Repeat these steps with the other hoop.Continue to 7 of 7 below.

 07 of 07

 Make a Pair of Beaded Hoops for Every Day of the Week!

 These earrings can be made very quickly with some basic wire skills.
-If you want to make them even quicker, you can use memory wire for the hoop and skip the steps of making the coil.
-Here is a step by step tutorial for memory wire beaded hoops.
+If you want to make them even quicker, you can use memory wire for the hoop and skip the steps of ear wires the coil.

 Memory wire is also only available in a small number of sizes and finishes, so your options will be more limited than if you make the hoops yourself.